WHAT WE DO

-During our Scholarship cycle, we select candidates from the pool of applicants provided by CHP from San Jose, UWLF from Fresno and MCCNC from Sacramento - through their IME Becas Scholarship Program.
+During our Scholarship cycle, we select candidates from the pool of applicants provided by CHP from San Jose, UWLF from Fresno and MCCNC from Sacramento - through their IME-Becas Scholarship Program.
 All these fiscal agencies collaborate directly with the Mexican Consulates of their respective areas.

-HELP applications, specifically the essays, are evaluated by a sub-committee composed of HELP Advisory Board members, HELP Founders and HELP staff, following established criteria.
+HELP applications are evaluated by a sub-committee composed of the HELP Advisory Board members, Schreider Award members and HELP Founders and staff, following established criteria.
 The final selection of recipients is made by the HELP Scholarship Committee based on the recommendations of the Advisory Board.

-The HELP scholarship recipient selection is done in conjunction with UWLF, who reviews the applications and supportive materials and then filter candidates who listed health related career goals.
+The HELP scholarship recipient selection is done in conjunction with CHP, UWLF and MCCNC, who review the applications and then, filter candidates who have listed health related career goals.

-Once the recipients of the scholarships are selected, UWLF executes the administrative procedures, including the payments of the scholarships to the grantees.
+Once the recipients of the scholarships are selected, CHP, UWLF and MCCNC execute the administrative procedures, including the payments of the scholarships to the grantees.